 Traffic problems are a concern both before and after school.
-We urge all parents to use the student-loading zone on Fourth Street by the office entrance.
+During the COVID-19 pandemic, students who have completed the online "pre-health screening" by their parent each morning and are "certified" to come to school will enter the campus at the gate located off Third Street.
+Students who have not completed the pre-health screening will need to enter through the gate off Fourth Street by the office entrance.
 There is no parking or stopping in the painted zone from the corner of Third and C Streets to the bus stop.
 This area has been marked with yellow paint by the city and violators risk a police traffic citation.